ddtxra/sphn-queries/README.md

-# Lib to explore SPHN datasets using a catalogue of queries
+# Explore SPHN datasets using a catalogue of queries

 # Set up the connection